fleetdm/fleet/docs/Using-Fleet/Permissions.md

 ### Maintainer

-Maintainers can manage most entities in Fleet, like queries, policies, labels and schedules.
+Maintainers can manage most entities in Fleet, like queries, policies, and labels.
 Unlike admins, maintainers cannot edit higher level settings like application configuration, teams or users.

 ### Observer

 The Observer role is a read-only role.
-It can access most entities in Fleet, like queries, policies, labels, schedules, application configuration, teams, etc.
+It can access most entities in Fleet, like queries, policies, labels, application configuration, teams, etc.
 They can also run queries configured with the `observer_can_run` flag set to `true`.

 ### Observer+